ElBrewster/nasaStuff/README.md

 9. In Terminal, use the "cd" command to navigate into the newly created directory.
 Enter `npm i` to install dependancies.
 10. Open the local repository in VS Code by typing: `code .`
 11. Type `node app.js` into the terminal and view the app in your browser at `localhost:8000`.
-12. Click on the links on the main page to view the current photos for different rovers, or add a rover name to the url: `localhost:8000/perseverance`.
+12. Click on the links on the main page to view today's photos for different rovers, or add a rover name to the url: `localhost:8000/perseverance`.

 This app was made by El Brewster ✨
 You can find me at: